 - Instructor Materials: Overview of the Measuring Water Resources Module

-- Unit 1: Introduction to the hydrologic cycle
+- Unit 1: Introduction to the hydrologic cycle and stakeholder analysis

 - Unit 2: Characterizing groundwater storage with well and GRACE data